Blotch3D/Blotch3D/README.md

-If you simply apply the translucent texture to a sprite as if it's just like any other texture, you will not see through the translucent pixels when they happen to be drawn chronologically *before* anything farther away, because drawing the near surface also updates the depth buffer (see Depth Buffer in the glossary).
+If you simply apply the translucent texture to a sprite as if it's just like any other texture, you will not see through the translucent pixels when they happen to be chronologically drawn *before* anything farther away, because drawing a surface also updates the depth buffer (see Depth Buffer in the glossary).
 Since the depth buffer records the nearer pixel, it prevents further pixels from being drawn afterward.
 For some translucent textures the artifacts can be negligible, or your particular application may avoid the artifacts entirely because of camera constraints, sprite position constraints, and drawing order.
 In those cases, you don't need any other special code.
-We do this in the "full" example because the draw order of the translucent sprites, and their positions, are such that you won't see the artifacts because you can't even see the sprites when viewed from underneath, which is when you would otherwise see the artifacts in that example.
+We do this in the "full" example because the draw order of the translucent sprites and their positions are such that the artifacts aren't visible.
 (Note: subsprites are drawn in the order they are added to the parent sprite.)

 One way to mitigate most of these artifacts is by using alpha testing.